You never think you need something unless it’s too late.

 How skin ages

-Intrinsic factors are those that happen naturally, as part of the aging process.
-The most important one is loss of collagen.
-Collagen is that protein that keeps skin firm and elastic.
-When we’re young, our body produces a TON of it.
-But, as we age, its production slows down.
+Intrinsic factors are those things that happen naturally, as part of the aging process.
+Like loss of collagen.
+This is a BIG one.
+Collagen is the protein that keeps skin firm and elastic.
+When you’re young, your body produces it in spades.
+But, as you get older, it gets lazy and makes less and less collagen.

-This process is accelerated by extrinsic factors, like unprotected sun exposure, smoking, and a poor diet high in sugar and poor in veggies.
-That’s why smokers or people who live in sunnier climates seem to age before their friends who have never smoked a ciggie or avoid the sun like the plague.
+That’s why smokers or women who live near the tropics age faster than their friends who have never smoked a ciggie or avoid the sun like the plague.

 So, what anti-aging products should you use?

-Once a wrinkle has appeared on our faces, there isn’t much we can do to make it go away.
-This is why it’s best to start early and prevent the damage from occurring in the first place.
-But, where to start?
+Once a wrinkle has appeared on your faces, there isn’t much you can do to make it go away for good.
+That’s why it’s best to start early and prevent the damage in the first place.
+Here’s how:

 Even if you do nothing else, wearing sunscreen EVERY day, come rain or come shine, will make you age much more slowly.
-Of course, you need to apply enough.
-A thin layer wouldn’t do.
-The recommended amount for the face is ¼ teaspoon, and applying less significantly compromises its effectiveness.
+Of course, you need to apply enough (the recommended amount for the face is 1/3 teaspoon).
+A thin layer won’t do.

 Needless to say, you need to reapply it throughout the day, as well.
 At least, until the sun goes down.